hodorov/argo-with-flux/README.md

 # Argo with Flux
-This repository contains patches to bridge Flux controlled resource with Argo app.
+This repository contains patches to monitor and manage Flux controlled resources from Argo app.

 # Example
 ## Without patches
 * No resource tracking
-* No custom actions (reconcile/suspend)
+* No custom actions (Reconcile/Suspend)
 ![without_awf](img/without_awf.png)

 ## Patched version
-* Actual status of resource from helm-controller/kustomizaion-controller by Flux (In example HelmRelease suspended using the appropriate button)
+* Actual statuses of resources from helm-controller/kustomizaion-controller managed by Flux (find the image below)
-* All common actions available in Flux CLI may be performed via UI
+* All common actions available in Flux CLI can be performed via Argo UI (at the image below HelmRelease is suspended using the appropriate action button)
-* All resource created by HelmRelease tracked properly
+* All resources created by HelmRelease presented and tracked in Argo UI
 ![img.png](img/with_awf.png)

 # Important notice
-**HelmRelease must be v2(without beta\* suffix)**, this CR version introduced in **Flux 2.3.0**, so you need use **at least this version**(or above)
+**HelmRelease must be v2 (without `beta\*` suffix)**, custom resources were introduced in Flux 2.3.0, **you need to use Flux version 2.3.0 or above**.

-# Why just not use WeaveWorks GitOps?
+# Why not just use WeaveWorks GitOps?
-If you use Flux **without** Argo it has its own third-party UI, WeaveWorks GitOps.
-But developer company was [closed](https://www.crn.com/news/cloud/2024/aws-backed-kubernetes-company-weaveworks-closes-ceo-blames-failed-m-a) at the beginning of 2024
+If you use Flux **without** Argo, it has its own third-party UI named WeaveWorks GitOps, but the developer company was [closed](https://www.crn.com/news/cloud/2024/aws-backed-kubernetes-company-weaveworks-closes-ceo-blames-failed-m-a) at the beginning of 2024.

-If you use Flux **with** Argo - two different UI tools is not so many useful without integration between them.
+Using Flux **and** Argo separately brings two different UI tools in your infrastructure with few benefits without an integration between them.

-Basically, **all main functionality of WeaveWorks GitOps already ported to Argo with patches** (CR status, custom actions, tree of controlled resources from app)
+Basically, **all main functions of WeaveWorks GitOps have already been ported into Argo with the patches in this project**
+(e.g. custom resources status, custom actions, a tree of the controlled resources from an app).

-# Why just not use Argo without Flux?
+# Why not just use Argo without Flux?
-Argo has a custom logic about helm chart applying.
-Before deploy Argo render Helm chart templates, it broke some logic of complicated charts.
-For example - broken hooks lifecycle, unusable lookup functionality and some other cases.
-Main purpose to use Argo with Flux together - Argo deploy static manifests, Flux deploy Helm charts
+Argo applies custom logic to helm charts.
+Particularly, Argo renders Helm charts' templates before deployments, which can break complicated charts e.g. lifecycle hooks, lookup functionality and some other cases.

+The main purpose of using Argo with Flux together is to separate responsibilities, Argo deploys static manifests, while Flux deploys Helm charts.

-# Why vanilla Argo can't work with Flux resources?
+# Why vanilla Argo cannot work with Flux resources?
-By default, **Argo** show nested resource(implicitly created by some manifest from app) **using ownerReference metadata** from cluster (as main path) and some corner case logic for custom kind of resource.
-Unfortunately **Flux don't use this logic** because child of Flux resource (HelmRelease, as example) may be namespace-scoped OR cluster-wide, but ownerReference can't refer between namespaces or between cluster-scoped and namespace-scoped resource.
-Instead of ownerReference Flux use `helm.toolkit.fluxcd.io/name`/`kustomize.toolkit.fluxcd.io/name` labels to track parent resource(Kustomization/HelmRelease).
+By default, Argo displays nested resources (resources implicitly created by a manifest from an app) using **ownerReference metadata** from a cluster as a main path and applying transformation logic for corner cases and custom resources.

+Unfortunately, **Flux does not use this logic**.
+A Flux resource's child (e.g. HelmRelease) can be namespace-scoped or cluster-wide, but ownerReference cannot refer between namespaces or between cluster-scoped and namespace-scoped resources.
+Instead of ownerReference Flux uses `helm.toolkit.fluxcd.io/name`/`kustomize.toolkit.fluxcd.io/name` labels to track parent resource (Kustomization/HelmRelease).

-To solve this problem we need
+### To solve this issue follow steps:
-* Patch gitops-engine(core of Argo) to implement owner referencing by Flux labels
+1. Patch `gitops-engine` (core of Argo) to implement an owner referencing resources with Flux labels
-* Recompile Argo with local version of gitops-engine
+1. Recompile Argo with the patched version of `gitops-engine`

-# Additional benefits of patched version
+# Additional benefits of the patched version
-* Health status for Flux resource
+* Health statuses for Flux resources
-* Actions for Flux resource - (force) reconcile/suspend/resume from Argo UI
+* Extra actions from Argo UI for Flux resources: Reconcile/Force Reconcile/Suspend/Resume

 # Versioning
-Example tag: `v2.11.0-awf.g01.a01-main-bac623a5`
-This tag represents a specific version with the following components:
+Example version tag: `v2.11.0-awf.g01.a01-main-bac623a5` This tag represents a specific version with the following components:

 - `v2.11.0`: Base version of ArgoCD
-- `awf`: Static suffix indicates that build support "Argo with Flux" logic
+- `awf`: Static suffix indicates that the build supports "Argo with Flux" logic
-- `g01`: Patch level for gitops-engine
+- `g01`: Patch level for `gitops-engine`
 - `a01`: Patch level for Argo
 - `main`: Git branch where the changes are made
 - `bac623a5`: Commit identifier for the specific changes made in this version